 Students are eligible for their Federal Direct Student Loan every year upon filing the FAFSA.
 Freshmen are eligible for a total $5,500 loan, sophomores a total $6,500 loan, and juniors and seniors a total $7,500 loan each year.

-A: It is asked that you be an active participant in the life of that department or program (i.e.: take a class once a year, participate in a group ensemble, ect.)
+No, you must not be a major in that discipline in order to maintain your talent scholarship.
+It is asked that you be an active participant in the life of that department or program (i.e.: take a class once a year, participate in a group ensemble, etc).